gronkanium/gronka/README.md

 ### commands

 - `/download` - download media from a social media url (stores video/image without conversion)
-- `/convert` - attach a file or paste a url to download and convert to gif
+- `/convert` - attach a file or paste a url to download and convert to gif (supports quality preset: low/medium/high, and optional optimization)
 - `/optimize` - optimize an existing gif to reduce file size (supports custom lossy level 0-100)
 - `/stats` - see storage statistics and how many files gronka has stored
+- `/info` - view bot information, system status, and configuration
 - right-click a message → apps → "convert to gif" - quick convert from any message
 - right-click a message → apps → "download" - download media from message urls
 - right-click a message → apps → "optimize" - optimize a gif from any message